Choosing a Tripod and using Camera Supports

 If it’s windy out, your camera strap will make a good sail.
 If it’s blowing hard enough, the wind will catch your strap and cause camera shake.
 I use a strap that has a quick release on each end so I can easily remove the strap when needed.
 If you can’t easily remove the strap, bundle it up in your hand and let a little slack sway in the wind rather than the whole strap.

 After you’ve taken a few shots and reviewed your histograms and think you have the best shot, take a moment to review the scene and your composition choices.
+Check the image at 100% in your viewfinder to review sharpness.
 Maybe your first choice wasn’t the best.
 Maybe the light has changed while you were shooting.
 Look at other angles, consider a different lens, take a deep breath, close your eyes and get a fresh look.

 Other Types of Supports